Piecewise-Defined FunctionsFind a formula for each function graph... | Channels for Pearson+

 1

-Identify the different segments of the graph.
-A piecewise function is defined by different expressions over different intervals.
-Look at the graph and note where the function changes its behavior.
+Identify the different segments of the piecewise function from the graph.
+Look for changes in the slope or direction of the graph, as well as any discontinuities or breaks.

-Determine the type of function for each segment.
-Common types include linear, quadratic, or constant functions.
-Analyze the graph to see if the segments are straight lines, curves, or flat lines.
+For each segment, determine the type of function it represents (e.g., linear, quadratic, constant).
+This can often be done by observing the shape of the graph.

-Find the equations for each segment.
-For linear segments, use the slope-intercept form \( y = mx + b \), where \( m \) is the slope and \( b \) is the y-intercept.
-For quadratic segments, use the standard form \( y = ax^2 + bx + c \).
+Write the equation for each segment.
+For a linear segment, use the slope-intercept form \( y = mx + b \), where \( m \) is the slope and \( b \) is the y-intercept.
+For other types of functions, use the appropriate form.

-Specify the domain for each piece of the function.
-The domain is the interval over which each segment is valid.
-Use the x-values where the function changes to define these intervals.
+Determine the domain for each segment.
+This involves identifying the x-values over which each segment is defined.
+Pay attention to open and closed intervals, which are indicated by open or closed circles on the graph.

 Verified video answer for a similar problem: